suma-project/Suma/INSTALL.md

 Requirements
 -------------

-These requirements as based on our local testing.
+These requirements are based on our local testing.
 Earlier versions may also work:

 * MySQL recommended version 5.1
 * Apache recommended version 2.2
 * PHP required version of at least 5.3.3 (including cURL and the ability to load Phar files)
 * Zend Framework 1.12 - required for Suma server, included with Suma code
+* AngularJS 1.2.14 - required for Suma reports, included with Suma code
 * Various Javascript Libraries - all included with Suma code

 Additional Client Requirements: